darshan-k-s/pesticide-sprayer-arm/README.md

   * Reliable Leaf Detection
      * YOLO peformed well, but the change in environmnet introduced noise.
 This was resolved by adjusting the HSV values to stabilise detections
   * Stable robot-camera calibration
-     * reconnectig the camera could shift extrinsics, causing markers to appear in the wrong place in RViz2.
+     * reconnecting the camera could shift extrinsics, causing markers to appear in the wrong place in RViz2.
   * End Effector airflow and spray consistency
      * Achieving precise spryaing without affecting nearby leaves required tuning the z parameter
 - outline opportunities for improvement or extensions (what would you do better for Version 2.0)